List of contents:

-There is a section in the FV Player settings called Ads.
+There is a section in the FV Player settings called Ads, which can be found in Settings > FV Player > Actions tab.
 This window is the place where you can set up the default overlay ad, that will show up with every video, unless the Skip global ad in this video option is turned on in the short code editor.

 The default ad, or global ad, is an overlay pop-up window, that will appear over every video on your site.
 You can either use a Google ad code or create your own text ad.
 If you use a Google ad, then you should also specify the dimensions.
 Here's a detailed guide on how to do this - Incorporating Google Ads (AdSense).

 The text ad is formatted in HTML and can be styled with CSS.
 All you need to do is write the desired copy into the window.
 You can set the dimensions of the ad box (that should not be bigger than the size of your videos), but it's not necessary for text ads, and also colour of the text and link to fit with the rest of your site.
 Ultimately you can add CSS styling.
 Check the picture below:

 - This is the window where you can write the text of the ad